By Rebecca Spencer: Comment Editor

 – Rhys Lewis

-That’s what Lewis is attempting to do: write songs about things that actually effect all of us and that we can all relate to and feel passionate about.
-As he says ‘no one actually cares about how my heart got broken’ but we can all relate to the fact that the planet we live on is dying.
+That’s what Lewis is attempting to do: write songs about things that actually affect all of us, that we can all relate to, and feel passionate about.
+As he says “no one actually cares about how my heart got broken, but we can all relate to the fact that the planet we live on is dying.”

-Lewis raised the issues of music label pressure on artists to be commercial enough, ‘to be Radio 1, not Radio 2’ and how this effects which issues artists feel they are allowed to talk about; aware not to jeopardise the highest rates of potential listeners.
-This means that music isn’t ‘as potent a vehicle anymore’ to provide a political message, especially as people want to listen to music to escape from the problems in reality.
+Lewis raised the issues of music label pressure on artists to be commercial enough, “to be Radio 1, not Radio 2” and how this affects which issues artists feel they are allowed to talk about; aware not to jeopardise their popularity.
+This means that music isn’t “as potent a vehicle anymore” to provide a political message, especially as people want to listen to music to escape from their problems in reality.

-Lewis also references his icon Bob Dylan’s music and how he brought public attention to real-world issues like the Vietnam War, and how these kind of dialogues rarely occur these days within the music industry.
-Although, Lewis does praise artists like Stormzy who rapped the lyrics ‘Yo, Theresa May, where’s the money for Grenfell?’ sending a powerful message of anger to politicians in his BRIT performance in 2018.
+Lewis also references his icon Bob Dylan’s music and how he brought public attention to real-world issues like the Vietnam War.
+He says these kinds of powerful dialogues rarely occur these days within the music industry.
+Although, Lewis does praise artists like Stormzy who rapped the lyrics “Yo, Theresa May, where’s the money for Grenfell?”, sending a powerful message of anger to politicians in his BRIT performance in 2018.
 As well as praising Sam Fender’s work in discussing the tragically high rates of male suicide in today’s society in his song ‘Dead Boys’.

-With this in mind, Rhys Lewis has come to a point in his career and in his life where ‘just writing about love songs isn’t enough for me, let alone my audience.
-With all the things that are going on in the world I feel like it’s too self-gratifying to just write about your own emotion’.
+With this in mind, Rhys Lewis has come to a point in his career and in his life where “just writing love songs isn’t enough for me, let alone my audience.
+With all the things that are going on in the world, I feel like it’s too self-gratifying to just write about your own emotion”.

-Musicians should strive to be the voice of the people, as before the privileges of celebrity life, they were most likely one of the masses themselves.
+Musicians should strive to be the voice of the people, especially consdiering that before the privileges of celebrity life, they were most likely one of the masses themselves.

 Political movements could be perpetuated or catalysed by utilising the platforms that major super-star celebrities have available to them.
 If Ariana Grande cared about climate change as much as Greta Thunberg does, I’m pretty sure the school strikes could have been amplified tenfold and subsequently their impact on global politics too.

-Musicians should strive to be the voice of the people, as before the privileges of celebrity life, they were most likely one of the masses themselves.
-They are not above political, environmental and social issues and they should aim to represent the social-moral compass in the face of huge corporate and political power over legislation that affects everyone.
+Musicians should strive to be the voice of the people, especially considering that before the privileges of celebrity life, they were most likely one of the masses themselves.
+They are not above political, environmental and social issues.
+Therefore, they should aim to represent the social-moral compass of the people, in the face of huge corporate and political power over legislation that affects everyone.